rampeer/rampeer.github.io/_posts/2019-06-13-keras-pain.markdown

 Running this script with `--torch_after_keras` flag imports Torch and changes CuDNN setting after the Keras import.
 This option has no effect on reproducibility.

-`--torch_before_keras` imports Torch before Keras, and running script with this argument produces error:
+`--torch_before_keras` imports Torch before Keras, for similar effect (this variant crashes with

 ```text
 I tensorflow/stream_executor/dso_loader.cc:152] successfully opened CUDA library libcublas.so.10.0 locally